 Duolingo is the OG of “gamified” online learning at your own pace.
 I’ve been using it on and off for over a decade, and many people use it as their first or only language learning tool.
 It supports more than 40 languages.

-That’s a fine way to start, but you may need other tools and resources for learning if fluency is your goal.
-The text-to-speech synthesis in Duolingo has improved a lot, but it still isn’t perfect and hearing different natural voices, attached to real human faces moving, could be critical to becoming fluent.
-Duolingo doesn’t have that, and that’s alright but this is why people need more options.
+The text-to-speech synthesis in Duolingo has improved a lot over the past decade, but it still isn’t perfect and hearing different human voices, attached to real human faces moving, could be critical to becoming fluent.

-Maintaining a daily learning streak in Duolingo can also be challenging if you don’t pay up and Duolingo is very focused on streaks.
-I believe that streaks can be good for some people to keep learning, but they can also be an enormous barrier to progress when they’re lost.
-Many people start goals in a new year, and inevitably drop them when they falter on the path to their goal.
-We all the know the example of someone going to the gym a few times a week or exercising daily in a new year, and for me included this is often a barrier because when I step off the gas for a moment the streak is lost and it becomes all too much to continue.
-Duolingo is geared towards encouraging this kind of behavior.
+Maintaining a daily learning streak in Duolingo can also be challenging if you don’t pay up for Super Duolingo and Duolingo is very focused on those streaks.
+I believe that streaks can be good for some people to keep learning, but streaks can also be an enormous barrier to progress when they’re lost.
+Failure for a streak becomes an enormous roadblock to continuing the learning process.

-It has taken me getting and losing multiple long streaks before I’ve built up my current streak of nearly a thousand days in Duolingo.
+It has taken me getting and losing multiple long streaks before I’ve built up my current streak of over a thousand days in Duolingo.
+I don’t believe that focusing on streaks is the healthiest way to learn for everyone and losing a streak shouldn’t be a barrier to resuming learning.

 Duolingo also has online competitive leaderboards which you can opt out of by setting your profile to private.
 I enjoy the leaderboard competition, but it may push some users away.